ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 ClassicEditor
 	.create( document.querySelector( '#editor' ), {
+		plugins: [
-		plugins: [ SpecialCharacters, SpecialCharactersCurrency, SpecialCharactersMathematical, ... ],
+			SpecialCharacters, SpecialCharactersCurrency, SpecialCharactersMathematical,

+			// Other plugins...
+		],
 		toolbar: [ 'specialCharacters', ... ],
 	} )
 	.then( ... )
 	.catch( ... );
 ```

-#### Removing special character categories demo

-After clicking the special character icon in the editor's toolbar you can see that it contains fewer categories compared to other instances.
+Below, you can see a demo based on the example shown above.
+After clicking the special character icon in the editor's toolbar you can see that it contains fewer categories compared to other editors on this page.

 {@snippet features/special-characters-limited-categories}